Neforuss/Neforus-YouTube-Video-Archive/README.md

 A public repo that will record and redirect to multiple versions of videos I create and upload on YouTube primarily to different platforms, to minimize danger in case of any accounts getting wrongly banned.

+I am forgoing the retroactive uploads for older videos until I can hire someone who can
+  1. have the patience to do this task
+  2. make better thumbnails for videos at their best discretion
+  3. have the discretion to make better titles and appropriate descriptions for every video that is on my youtube channel library.
+  4. Do it within 1 week or less
+  5. Demonstrate attention to detail in terms of linking the mirrors to each and every upload and a good judgement to skip confusing videos that will mess up the order given some videos on my channel have been permanently deleted or banned.

+I will only focus on mirroring only the most current videos I publish, this task is too tedious.

 # RATIONALE
 The reason why I am choosing to have an elaborate archive of my own videos is the fact that I have had a history of false copyright strikes and bogus Community Guideline strikes.